foundry-rs/starknet-foundry/docs/src/testing/contract-collection/old-mechanism.md

 It makes Scarb build all contracts from your package and save them to the `target/{current_profile}` directory (read more on [Scarb website](https://docs.swmansion.com/scarb/docs/extensions/starknet/contract-target.html)).

-Then, `snforge` loads compiled contracts from the package your tests are in, allowing you to declare the contracts in tests.
+Then, `snforge` loads compiled contracts from the package your tests are located, allowing you to declare the contracts in tests.

 Only contracts from `src/` directory are loaded.
 Contracts from `/tests` and modules marked with `#[cfg(test)]` are not